DevExpress/testcafe/docs/articles/documentation/using-testcafe/common-concepts/inject-scripts-into-tested-pages.md

 ### Inject a Module

-Specify the module name to inject the module's content into the tested pages.
+Specify the Node.js module's name to inject its content into the tested pages.
 Use a string or an object with the `module` property.

 *CLI*